BuhariS/Predicting-the-Spanish-Power-Shortfall/README.md

 - determine what features were most important in the model’s prediction decision, and
 - explain the inner working of the model to a non-technical audience.

+## Data Description
+We analyze the Kaggle Dataset of Spanish Power shortfall in order to predict the shortfall.
+The outcome of the project is useful for planning on expanding the renewable energy resources by the Spanish government.

 ## Data Wrangling
 We wrangled the data to make it suitable for exploration and analysis.
 Thus, we:
 - converted the time column to datetime